-Teaching English in France as an Assistant
+Teach English in France as a Teaching Assistant

 A Unique Opportuntity for Americans to Work in France

 It's all thanks to the French Embassy's Teaching Assistant Program in France (www.frenchculture.org).
 Take the time to check out their FAQ and prospective applicants section on the site for all the details to your questions.

-Unlike getting a French work visa, which is a grueling uphill battle against a government that sets all priorities on giving jobs to the French or European Union residents first, this program's requirements are light and it is only open to Americans.
+Unlike getting a French work visa, which is a grueling uphill battle against a government that sets all priorities on giving jobs to the French or European Union residents first, this program's requirements are relatively light and it is only open to Americans.

 In order to qualify, applicants must:

 - Be an American citizen (or have a current green card)

 - Be between 20 and 30 years of age as of the start date of the assignment

 - Be enrolled in college or have a college degree